-Crying is something that every single person has done in their life (even if you never cry now you cried when you were a baby.
-ADMIT IT).
+Crying is something that every single person has done in their life.
 Many of us cry often, and yet the only place that seems to be safe and acceptable to cry in our society is in the privacy of our own homes (or closets, or bathroom stalls) so that people who don’t love us unconditionally need not see it/hear it/know about it.

 Well, I don’t have the answers, but I’m hoping that by asking the questions and sharing my experience that I can arrive at something helpful.
 Or comforting.
 Or make you feel less alone, or validated.
 Or help you understand why the person you love is crying, and what you’d like to do in response.

 Not crying isn’t an option.
 So let’s make the best of it.